fairscript/interact/Roadmap.md

 # Roadmap

-## v0.7.1
-- Parallel queries

 ## v0.8
 - Parameters

 ## v0.9
+- Basic dialect support (PostgreSQL, BigQuery)

+## v0.10
 - Joins of up to five tables (using code generation)

-## v0.10
+## v0.11
 - Testing and, if necessary, increasing the robustness of the parser

-## v0.11
-- Basic dialect support (PostgreSQL, BigQuery)

 ## v0.12
 - Booleans, NOT, not equal to